 The Telltale Signs on the Golf Course

 Before we get into measurements and technical details, let’s talk about the symptoms.
 Chances are, if your clubs are too short, your body and your ball flight are already trying to tell you.
-These are the commons signs you’re compensating for ill-fitting equipment.
+These are the common signs you’re compensating for ill-fitting equipment.

 Physical "Feels" and Posture Problems

-Your body is incredibly smart, it will naturally try to adapt to make contact with the ball, but these compensations often create bad habits and discomfort.
+Your body is incredibly smart, and it will naturally try to adapt to make contact with the ball, but these compensations often create bad habits and discomfort.
 Here’s what to look out for:

 - Excessive Knee Flex and Squatting: Do you find yourself bending your knees a lot more than your playing partners?
 If you instinctively drop into a low, squat-like position at address, you're likely doing it to get closer to a ball that’s too far away.
 This kills your ability to rotate properly and robs you of power.